Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 “What needs to happen is this particular judicial-type system needs to be defunded,” Clyde said, calling for federal funding to be cut to Manhattan’s courts.

-Trump himself spoke to the press outside of the courtroom, revisiting familiar themes that the prosecution was politically motivated — and complaining about the “freezing cold” setting.
+Trump himself spoke to the press outside of the courtroom, revisiting familiar themes that the prosecution was politically motivated, and complaining about the “freezing cold” setting.

 “They have no case.
-They have no crime,” Trump said, adding that the judge was “corrupt” and “interfering with a election”.
+They have no crime,” Trump said, adding that the judge was “corrupt” and “interfering with an election”.

 Trump is expected to face President Joe Biden, a Democrat, in November’s presidential race.